 One of the first acts of this new rebel group was not to seize the capital of the country, but to seize its oil fields and negotiate trade agreements with the West.

-The people of Libya inside of the country and around the world erupted into protests, and declared their love and support for the leader that had done so much to improve their lives.
+The people of Libya erupted into protests and declared their love and support for the leader that had done so much to improve their lives.
 Resistance fighters not affiliated with the military began to arm themselves to expel the rebels, but failed.

-Muammar Gaddafi was captured and killed by rebel fighters after fighting them off for 8 months.
+Muammar Al Gaddafi was captured and killed by rebel fighters after fighting them off for 8 months.
 Video footage showing his last moments on Earth reveal the rebels sodomizing him, stripping him naked, and torturing him before killing him and dragging his body through the streets.
+You can watch the horrific video below.